YangCY26/YangCY26.github.io/content/authors/admin/_index.md

 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Yang
 highlight_name: true
-first_name: Alice
+first_name: Chaoyu
-email: yu0326@mail.ustc.edu.cn
+email: cyyang@cuhk.edu.hk
 ---

-Chaoyu Yang is a postdoctor of University of Chinese Academy and Science.
-His research focuses on **microfluidics for novel material production**, fluid dynamics, nature-inspired engineering, droplet, wettability.
-Up to date, He has developed several strategies to create new functional materials using capillary microfluidic platforms.
-By dynamically manipulating the multiphase flow in the microchannel, new materials (such as jellyfish particles, double emulsions, spindle-knot microfibers, hemline microfibers, hemline microtube) are readily achieved.
-All the structures are based on the controlled flow configuration which can serve as templates to build new structures.
-Apart from the material production, he also developed **open microfluidic methods to scale up the fabrication of emulsion drops** to produce practical quantities.
-Which is motivated by both fundamental studies and the potential for creating technologically valuable materials, and some of the work has led to industrial applications.
+Chaoyu Yang is now a Research Assistant Professor in the Department of Mechanical and Automation Engineering (MAE) at The Chinese University of Hong Kong (CUHK).
+Before joining CUHK in 2023, he worked as a postdoctoral researcher in Prof. Yuanjin Zhao’s group at the Wenzhou Institute, University of Chinese Academy of Sciences (UCAS).
+He received his B.S. and Ph.D. degrees in Mechanical Engineering from the University of Science and Technology of China (USTC) in 2015 and 2020, respectively.
+His current research focuses on microfluidics for novel material production, nature-inspired engineering, droplet dynamics, wettability, and microrobots.
+His innovative work has resulted in several publications in scientific journals, including Nature Chemical Engineering, Small, Chemical Engineering Journal, Research, Lab on a Chip, Physics of Fluids, Applied Physics Letters, Materials Chemistry Frontiers, Engineered Regeneration, among others.
 {style="text-align: justify;"}